celery/celery/docs/introduction.rst

 in the `carrot distribution README`_.

-*Note* If you're running ``SQLite`` as the database backend, ``celeryd`` will only be able to process one message at a time, this because ``SQLite`` doesn't allow concurrent writes.
+*Note* If you're running ``SQLite`` as the database backend, ``celeryd`` will only be able to process one message at a time, this is because ``SQLite`` doesn't allow concurrent writes.

 .. _`RabbitMQ`: http://www.rabbitmq.com
 .. _`carrot distribution README`: http://pypi.python.org/pypi/carrot/0.3.3